Skip to main content

 NordicTrack Commercial 1750

 The console has a rotating 14-inch touchscreen with additional tactile buttons to control speed, incline and decline, and to turn on its fan.
-Using it felt intuitive, and its metrics on the LCD display showed just what I wanted to see—my distance, pace, speed, incline, calories burned, and time (which you can swap to “time remaining” in guided workouts).
+Using it was intuitive during testing, and its LCD display showed just what runners need to see—distance, pace, speed, incline, calories burned, and time (which you can swap to “time remaining” in guided workouts).

-For those who prefer guided workouts, the 1750 comes with access to NordicTrack’s workout platform iFit, which is included for free for 30 days with purchase of the treadmill.
-What sets iFit’s classes apart from others is that it features instructors leading you on a guided run of an incredible outdoor destination from somewhere across the globe.
+For those who prefer guided treadmill workouts, the 1750 comes with access to NordicTrack’s workout platform iFit, which is included for free for 30 days with purchase of the treadmill.
+What sets iFit’s classes apart from others is that it features instructors leading you on a guided run of an incredible outdoor destination from somewhere across the globe, like Thailand, Japan, Iceland, and Morocco.
 When you play them on the treadmill screen, the belt automatically adjusts to match the trainer’s recommended speed and incline (though you can also go slower or faster if you want).
-With it, I got to follow along with runs and hikes in Thailand, Japan, Iceland, Morocco, and Colorado.

 Pros